Borage: The Beeattracting Pestrepelling Companion Plant That Will

 5 different images of "borage as a companion plant" from Pinterest:

-• Image 1: Borage and tomatoes.
+- Image 1: Borage and tomatoes.
 Borage is a good companion plant for tomatoes because it helps to repel pests such as tomato hornworms and cabbage worms.
-Image of Borage and tomatoes companion plant

-• Image 2: Borage and cucumbers.
+- Image 2: Borage and cucumbers.
 Borage also helps to attract pollinators such as bees and butterflies, which can help to improve the pollination of cucumbers.
-Image of Borage and cucumbers companion plant

-• Image 3: Borage and strawberries.
+- Image 3: Borage and strawberries.
 Borage can also help to improve the flavor of strawberries.
-Image of Borage and strawberries companion plant

-• Image 4: Borage and squash.
+- Image 4: Borage and squash.
 Borage helps to repel pests such as squash bugs and cucumber beetles, which can be a problem for squash plants.
-Image of Borage and squash companion plant

-• Image 5: Borage and herbs.
+- Image 5: Borage and herbs.
 Borage can also be grown as a companion plant for herbs such as basil, mint, and oregano.
 These herbs benefit from the presence of borage, which helps to attract pollinators and improve the overall health of the garden.
-Image of Borage and herbs companion plant

 Post a Comment for "Borage: The Beeattracting Pestrepelling Companion Plant That Will"